divanvisagie/blog/content/post/express-openapi/index.md

 })
 ```

-We can test this by browsing to [http://localhost:8080](http://localhost:8080).
+We can test it by browsing to [http://localhost:8080](http://localhost:8080).

 Right, so now that we have an existing API lets add swagger documentation to it.
 We will be using `@wesleytodd/openapi`.
-Lets install that now.
+Which is a candidate for actually becomin @express/openapi some time in the future.
+Lets install it now using it's current name though.

 ```bash
 npm i @wesleytodd/openapi
 ```

 In order to use the library we must first import it
 ```js
 const openapi = require('@wesleytodd/openapi')
 ```

 Then before the endpoint we declare our openapi definition
 ```js
 ...
 const oapi = openapi({